goedh452/homebridge-http-sprinkler/README.md

-jsonPath         | No          | JSON Path where the status can be found; required when checkStatus is once or polling onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) useTimer         | No          | Indication if a timer can be used (possible values: true, false; default false) minTime          | No          | Minimum time in seconds the timer can be set (default 1 second) httpMethod       | No          | Method for sending requests (default GET)
+jsonPath         | No          | JSON Path where the status can be found; required when checkStatus is once or polling onValue          | No          | Value for On when status is checked (default On) offValue         | No          | Value for Off when status is checked (default Off) useTimer         | No          | Indication if a timer can be used (possible values: yes, no; default no) minTime          | No          | Minimum time in seconds the timer can be set (default 1 second) httpMethod       | No          | Method for sending requests (default GET)